 An online database was developed in the course of the MERLIN project which is strongly oriented toward the NKLM.
 It enables to measure competence-based teaching within an entire curriculum of a faculty (mapping).
 Users of this database are enabled to analyze and visualize the curricular data according to different research questions:

-- Quick diagnostics – How intensive and transparent are professional roles communicated in the faculty or in different disciplines?
-Where is the focus, where is further potential?
+1. Quick diagnostics – How intensive and transparent are professional roles communicated in the faculty or in different disciplines?
+Where are there gaps?

 The MERLIN-Database is a useful tool for the development of curricula:

 - Visualization of data and complex connection from various perspectives.

 - Faculty as well as students benefit from higher degrees of transparency.